Dev-Divine-Peace/DataraFlow/README.md

 - Exploring potential project ideas
 - Understanding how to approach a research problem
 - Connecting technical skills with domain-specific problems

-**Focus:** Developing the ability to identify meaningful problems, investigate existing work, and think about how data and machine learning can be applied to them.

 ---